AdoptOpenJDK/BuildHelpers/EclipseProjectsForOpenJDK/Old_Build/README.md

-Folder contains jdk8_tl.zip and extracted folders and files within it.
+Folder contains extracted folders and files within it.

 The extracted folders should find its place under the following directory on your system with openJDK installed:

-~/sources/jdk8_tl/
+$SOURCE_CODE/jdk8_tl/

-which expands to
+if you are using the http://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKVMBuild then

-/home/openjdk/sources/jdk8_tl/
+$SOURCE_CODE/jdk8_tl = /home/openjdk/sources/jdk8_tl/

 *** These projects contain settings for the old build system ***